 We maintain non-contributory, defined-benefit pension plans, non-qualified SERPs for certain senior executives and other post-retirement benefit plans for eligible employees in the U.S., collectively referred to as the Nasdaq Benefit Plans.
 Our pension plans and SERPs are frozen.
 Future service and salary for all participants do not count toward an accrual of benefits under the pension plans and SERPs.
 Most employees outside the U.S. are covered by local retirement plans or by applicable social laws.
 Benefits under social laws are generally expensed in the periods in which the costs are incurred.
-The total expense for these plans is included in compensation and benefits expense in the Consolidated Statements of Income and was \$22 million in 2018, \$21 million in 2017 and \$23 million in 2016.
+The total expense for these plans is included in compensation and benefits expense in the Consolidated Statements of Income and was \$20 million for the year ended December 31, 2019, \$22 million for the year ended December 31, 2018, and \$21 million for the year ended December 31, 2017.

 Nasdaq recognizes the funded status of the Nasdaq Benefit Plans, measured as the difference between the fair value of the plan assets and the benefit obligation, in the Consolidated Balance Sheets.
-During the third quarter of 2018, we contributed \$22 million to our U.S. defined-benefit pension plans.
-This contribution increased the funded status of these plans to approximately 100.0%.
-The funded status related to the SERP was underfunded by \$28 million as of December 31, 2018.
-As of December 31, 2017, the funded status related to the Nasdaq Benefit Plans was underfunded by \$60 million and was underfunded by \$59 million as of December 31, 2016.
+The fair value of our U.S. defined-benefit pension plans' assets was \$110 million as of December 31, 2019 and \$94 million as of December 31, 2018 and the benefit obligation was \$110 million as of December 31, 2019 and \$94 million as of December 31, 2018.
+As a result, the U.S. defined-benefit pension plans are fully funded as of December 31, 2019 and 2018.
+During 2019, we did not make any contributions to our U.S. defined-benefit pension plans and contributed \$22 million in 2018.
+For our SERP and other post-retirement benefit plans, the net underfunded liability was \$33 million as of December 31, 2019 and \$28 million as of December 31, 2018.
 The underfunded liability for the above plans is included in accrued personnel costs and other non-current liabilities in the Consolidated Balance Sheets.
-The fair value of the plans' assets was \$94 million as of December 31, 2018 and \$79 million as of December 31, 2017 and the benefit obligation was \$122 million as of December 31, 2018 and \$139 million as of December 31, 2017.
 The plan assets of the Nasdaq Benefit Plans are invested per target allocations adopted by Nasdaq's Pension and 401(k) Committee and are primarily invested in collective fund investments that have underlying investments in fixed income securities.
 The collective fund investments are valued at net asset value which is a practical expedient to estimate fair value.